gershnik/spreader.py/README.md

 ## Roadmap and missing features

 Spreader is currently in alpha - implemented features work and work well but many desirable things are missing.
-In particular, it is currently impossible to implement a full, performant spreadsheet UI on top of it.
-This is mostly due to lack of things such as change notifications, undo and support of keeping track of cell formatting.
-With this in mind the following features are on the roadmap
+The following features are currently on the roadmap:

 - Change notifications to enable clients to react to cells changed during recalculation
 - Ability to associate abstract formatting information with cells rows and columns.
 Spreader itself doesn't care